-- (1) Unless otherwise noted, the business address of each of the following entities or individuals is 655 Third Avenue, 8th Floor, New York, New York 10017, United States of America. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such shares will automatically convert into Class A ordinary shares on the first business day following our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Description of Securities-Founder Shares." - (3) In connection with the closing of this offering, our sponsor intends to grant sponsor LLC equity interests to our independent directors and director nominees that collectively comprise approximately % of the outstanding equity interests in our sponsor.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations Related Party Transactions." - (4) Our executive officers are the three managers of our sponsor's board of managers.
-Any action by our sponsor with respect to our company or the founders shares, including voting and dispositive decisions, requires a majority vote of the managers of the board of managers.
+- (1) Unless otherwise noted, the business address of each of the following entities and individuals is 655 Third Avenue, 8th Floor, New York, New York 10017. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
+Such shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities." - (3) Our officers are the three managers of our sponsor's board of managers.
+Any action by our sponsor with respect to our company or the founder shares, including voting and dispositive decisions, requires a majority vote of the managers of the board of managers.
 Under the so-called "rule of three," because voting and dispositive decisions are made by a majority of our sponsor's managers, none of the managers of our sponsor is deemed to be a beneficial owner of our sponsor's securities, even those in which he holds a pecuniary interest.

-Accordingly, none of our executive officers is deemed to have or share beneficial ownership of the founders shares held by our sponsor.
+Accordingly, none of our executive officers is deemed to have or share beneficial ownership of the founder shares held by our sponsor. - (4) Shares held by Whipstick Ventures, LLC.
+Jeffrey Bornstein has a controlling interest in Whipstick Ventures, LLC and may be deemed to beneficially own these shares.

-Immediately after this offering, our initial shareholders will beneficially own 20.0% of the then issued and outstanding ordinary shares (assuming our initial shareholders do not purchase any units in this offering).
+Our initial shareholders beneficially own 20% of the issued and outstanding ordinary shares.
 Prior to our initial business combination, only holders of our founder shares will have the right to vote on the appointment of directors, and holders of a majority of our founder shares may remove a member of the board of directors for any reason.
 In addition, because of their ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions.
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,000,000 (or 6,600,000 if the underwriters' over-allotment option is exercised in full) private placement warrants at a price of \$1.00 per warrant (\$6,000,000 in the aggregate or \$6,600,000 in the aggregate if the underwriters' over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor purchased an aggregate of 6,000,000 private placement warrants at a price of \$1.00 per warrant (\$5,000,000 in the aggregate) in a private placement that concurrently with our initial public offering.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
-A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account.
-If we do not complete our initial business combination within 24 months from the closing of this offering, the proceeds of the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares, and the private placement warrants will expire worthless.
+If we do not complete our initial business combination by February 17, 2021, the proceeds of the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares, and the private placement warrants will expire worthless.
 The private placement warrants are subject to the transfer restrictions described below.
 The private placement warrants will not be redeemable by us (except as described above adjacent to "Description of Securities-Warrants-Redemption of Warrants When the Price per Class A Ordinary Share Equals or Exceeds \$10.00") so long as they are held by our sponsor or its permitted transferees.
-If the private placement warrants are held by holders other than our sponsor or its permitted transferees, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering.
-Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering.
+If the private placement warrants are held by holders other than our sponsor or its permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units.
+Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units.